-A final rehearsal before they perform for the Royal Family at Westminster Abbey
+A final rehearsal before they performed for the Royal Family at Westminster Abbey

 St Andrew’s Cathedral School in Sydney, has been renowned for its long and illustrious music and choral history.
 The school’s founding in 1885 was based on providing choristers for St Andrew’s Cathedral with “a high class education based on Church principles, in addition to a musical training”.